Potential Tropical Cyclone Ten: Florida

 The disturbance was also responsible for severe weather in Florida.
 From August 23 to 28, at least 21 storm reports were filed, including multiple instances of wind damage from severe thunderstorms.
 On August 24, at 10:05 a.m.
 EDT, a funnel cloud was reported in Hilolo, in Okeechobee County.
-A trained weather spotter reported observing the funnel cloud near Fort Drum, while he was driving northward on U.S. Route 441.
+A trained weather spotter reported observing the funnel cloud near Fort Drum, while he was driving northward on U.S. Highway 441.
 On August 26, at 8:19 p.m.
 EDT, an EF0 tornado touched down in Samoset, in Manatee County, before lifting three minutes later, at 8:22 p.m.
 EDT.
 A couple of witnesses reported seeing a funnel cloud in the area around the time when the tornado touched down.
 The tornado left a narrow path of damage and caused minor damage at a County Public Works Facility, in addition to throwing around aluminum debris and downing multiple trees.
 The tornado caused $20,000 (2017 USD) in damage.
 Overall, the storm killed two people in Florida and caused more than $1.923 million (2017 USD) in damages.
 Less than two weeks later, Hurricane Irma made landfall in southwestern Florida, which further compounded the damage in the region.